Work Zone Mobility and Safety Program

 Overview of the Guidebook

-This Work Zone Best Practices Guidebook provides an easily accessible compilation of work zone operations best practices used by various States and localities around the country.
-The Guidebook is a reference document that can be updated with new approaches, technologies, and practices for effectively managing work zones and reducing the impacts of work zones on mobility and safety as they are identified.
-The best practices are descriptive not prescriptive.
+This Work Zone Best Practices Guidebook provides an easily accessible compilation of work zone operations best practices and policies used by various States and localities around the country.
+The Guidebook is a reference document that can be updated with new approaches, technologies, and practices for effectively managing work zones and reducing the impacts of work zones on mobility and safety.
+The best practices are descriptive, not prescriptive.
 That is, they describe approaches that have been successfully used by transportation agencies, along with contact information to find out more from the agency using the practice.
 Each organization must determine which of these practices are best suited for its particular situation, considering all the site-specific factors that affect work zone operations.

 • Description of the Best Practice